EbookFoundation/thoth-wiki/Thoth_Works.md

 Table of content of the work.

+## Related Works

+This section allows the addition of a related Work, such as a Book Chapter to an Edited book.
+Start by searching for the related work

+### Relation Type
+Select the Relation Type from the dropdown list:
+* Replaces
+* Has Translation
+* Has Part
+* Has Child
+* Is Replaced By
+* Is Translation Of
+* Is Part Of
+* Is Child Of

+Relation Types are symmetrical.
+The converse Relation Type is added to the selected Related Work.

+### Relation Ordinal
+Integer determining the order in which Related Works are listed, start with `1`.

 ## Contributions

 Use the searchbar to find a [[Contributor|Thoth_Contributors]].
 The **Contributor's Given Name**, **Contributor's Family Name**, and **Contributor's Full Name** have been imported from the Contributor record.